 Poverty - Among the factors that often contribute to poverty are unemployment and underemployment.
 Many people live in poverty because they are unable to find a job that pays a living wage or to find a job at all.
-In the Southwest Corner, the poverty rate was 9.4% in 2019, a drop of 1% from 2014.
-Unemployment in this group dropped from 30.6% in 2014 to 23.2% in 2019.
-Although current data is not yet available, these gains have likely been reversed due to COVID.
-Many of those most effected were in retail and the service industry which often pay lower than average wages, exacerbating poverty among those who were already most vulnerable.
+In the Southwest Corner, the poverty rate was about 9.8% in 2021, a slight increase of 0.4% from 2019.
+Many of those most effected by COVID were in retail and the service industry which often pay lower than average wages, exacerbating poverty among those who were already most vulnerable.
+However, numbers show that the area is close to recovering to pre-COVID numbers.